Browns’ Beckham, Washington’s Collins leave with injuries

 Other key injuries Sunday in Week 7:

-— Dallas quarterback Andy Dalton was knocked out of a loss at Washington after brutal hit by linebacker Jon Bostick.
+— Dallas quarterback Andy Dalton was knocked out of a loss at Washington after brutal hit by linebacker Jon Bostic.
 Dalton was evaluated for a concussion and ruled out.
-Bostick was ejected because the hit on a sliding Dalton.
+Bostic was ejected because the hit on a sliding Dalton.
 Ben DiNucci replaced Dalton for the Cowboys, who later announced that Dalton was alert, in good spirits and would fly back to Dallas with the team.

 — New York Jets defensive end Kyle Phillips will miss the rest of the season after sustaining an ankle injury.
 Phillips was carted off the field early in the second quarter.
 Safety Bradley McDougald left in the second half with a shoulder injury.
 Receiver Breshad Perriman (concussion) left the game in the fourth quarter after a big hit from Buffalo safety Micah Hyde.